-With several assumptions we made in the previous section, we can devise a systematic algorithm to solve the source tasks selection problem and choose the subsequent training source task based on the simple geometry.
-We consider analysis that simplifies the marginal performance improvement after each iteration to obtain intuition and provide a theoretical grounding for the TTL process.
+With several assumptions we made in the previous section, we can devise a systematic algorithm to solve the source tasks selection problem and choose the subsequent training source task based on simple geometry.
+We consider an analysis that simplifies the marginal performance improvement after each iteration to obtain intuition and provide a theoretical grounding for the TTL process.

-\jhedit{As demonstrated in Figure~\ref{fig:illust-for-notation} and supported by Assumptions \cref{assume:constant-upperbound-j}, \cref{assume:successful-train}, and \ref{assume:linear-transfer}, training on the source task selected at each decision round achieves optimal performance and results in the emergence of two distinct segments.
-These segments, delineated by the chosen source task, can be accurately modeled using piecewise linear functions.}

-After $(k-1)$ iterations of selecting source task, there will be $k$ distinct segments with inflection points at $\delta^1,...,\delta^{k-1}$ as illustrated in \Cref{fig:illust-ttl}.
-This segmentation helps the following analyses, identifying segments with the largest increase in aggregate performance.
-Our objective is to find the next $\delta^k$ that maximizes the $A_k$.
-To achieve this, we systematically evaluate each of these small piecewise linear segments.
-For each segment, we calculate the potential marginal increase in $A_k$.
-The specific marginal increase for each segment is influenced by the underlying shape of the performance function $J$.
+\jhedit{As shown in Figure~\ref{fig:illust-for-notation} and supported by Assumptions~\ref{assume:constant-upperbound-j}--\ref{assume:linear-transfer}, training on a selected source task yields optimal performance at that task, creating two distinct segments in the performance function.
+These segments, delineated by the selected task, can be modeled as piecewise linear functions.
+After $(k-1)$ iterations, there are $k$ segments with inflection points at $\delta^1,\dots,\delta^{k-1}$.
+Our objective is to select the next hold duration $\delta^k$ that maximizes the aggregate performance $A_k$.
+To this end, we evaluate each piecewise linear segment and compute its potential marginal increase in $A_k$, which depends on the shape of $J(\delta)$.}

-\Cref{fig:illust-ttl} illustrates different decision rules about where to transfer and how much area to be covered based on the $J(\delta)$ shape.
-Decision rules for TTL are based on the assumptions we made to simplify the analysis. \Cref{assume:constant-upperbound-j} assumes the upper bound performance $J^*$ to be the flat shape as a blue dotted line, \Cref{assume:linear-transfer} and \Cref{assume:same-transfer-slope} makes the transfer performance functions in both directions have linear functions with an identical slope.
+\jhedit{Figure~\ref{fig:illust-ttl} illustrates various decision rules for selecting the transfer point based on the shape of $J(\delta)$.
+Under Assumption~\ref{assume:constant-upperbound-j}, the performance upper-bound $J^*$ is depicted as a flat blue dotted line, while Assumptions~\ref{assume:linear-transfer} and \ref{assume:same-transfer-slope} ensure that the transfer performance functions in both directions are linear with the same slope.}

-We present \Cref{theorem:1-step-greedy-for-single-step} grounded on the geometric characteristics of the function $J(\delta)$ and the estimated marginal increase in $A_k$.
-This theorem embodies a greedy strategy for the source tasks selection problem.
-It aims to assess the estimated marginal increase in performance across each piecewise linear segment, choosing the optimal subsequent transfer task of $\delta^k$ within the designated segment.
-The term ``greedy" is chosen as it focuses only a single step look-ahead at any given instance.
-The greedy optimal strategy for optimal transfer to maximize the estimated performance of the policy is to choose the piecewise linear segment estimated to increase by the largest area.